Go (McClain Sisters song)

 "Go" is a song by American group the McClain Sisters.
-It premiered on August 3, 2012 and was released as a digital download on November, 2012 as promo single.
+It premiered on August 3, 2012 and was released as a digital download on November 6, 2012.
 The song was written by Sierra Aylina McClain, Lauryn Alisa McClain, China Anne McClain and produced by Rock Mafia.

 The song received positive reviews from music critics, praising the song's unique sound and also McClain Sisters's vocals, which have been compared to Rihanna and Jonas Brothers.

 Background, composition and release

 A midtempo Pop song, "Go" exhibits elements of dance-pop and synthpop.
 Built on a beat, multi-tracked harmonies, the song's instrumentation includes slow-bouncing keyboard tones, and drums.
 The song was written by Sierra Aylina McClain, Lauryn Alisa McClain, China Anne McClain and produced by Rock Mafia.
 Lyrically, the song gives ode to perseverance in wishes and the end of the world.
 In interview for Black Starz, the sisters commented:

 We're wrapping it up.
 I know we always say that, but we didn't realize how much can go into it though.
 But we are officially wrapping it up and we're going to put some music out there soon.
 We're excited.

 In the same interview, Lauryn Alisa McClain commented on the expectations about the song.
 "It's going to sound different but I think you guys are going to like it.
 I'm excited for everyone to hear what we have going on.".
 "Go" was released for radio premiere on November 2, 2012.
 The song was released for digital download on November 6.